 The above are just a few used by dentists.
 Your dentist may know many other brands that you can discuss along with the above ones.

 The dental implants mentioned in the above section are internationally recognized and approved brands.
 They are widely used in Europe and North America.
-However, there could be local brands of dental implants that your dentist may prefer to use.
+However, there could be local brands of dental implants that your the dentist may prefer to use.

 Local dental implants are not necessarily low-quality per se.
 However, the FDA or any other relevant regulatory authorities might not have approved some local varieties.
 You have to be aware of such rogue implant varieties.
 If your dentist recommends it, it might be worthwhile considering it.